Research

 Who Finances Disparate Startups? (with S. Katie Moon)

-Dozens of mid-sized U.S. cities are fostering startups as regional technology hubs.
-Using detailed early-stage firm information from Crunchbase, we show such a diminishing industrial agglomeration trend driven by the angel financing.
-This trend is tied to angel investors’ unique portfolio selection of startups that diverges from venture capitals’ approach.
-Specifically, angel investors make geographically concentrated investments with industry diversification, while venture capital investors make industry-concentrated investments with relatively greater geographic diversification.
-We also show that angel investors’ portfolio selection of disparate startups enhances their average portfolio firm performance and plays an important economic role in forming the local entrepreneurial ecosystem.
+New startup formations have become more geographically dispersed with greater regional industry diversity.
+Using detailed startup information from Crunchbase, we show that such diminishing industrial agglomeration trend is driven by angel financing.
+This trend is tied to angels’ unique portfolio selection of startups that is distinct from venture capitals’ approach.
+Specifically, angels who are intolerant of geographic distance prefer to invest in startups from diverse industries, while venture capitalists make industry-concentrated investments with geographic flexibility.
+Finally, we show that angels’ portfolio selection of disparate startups enhances their performance and plays an important economic role in shaping the regional entrepreneurial ecosystem.

 How does financing affect R&D responses to import penetration? (with Sreedhar Bharath)